EpicLaunchX/docs/docs/how-it-works.md

 ## Intro

-Welcome to EpicLaunchX, where you can earn points and compete with other engineers by developing a real project using iterative approach.
+Welcome to EpicLaunchX, where you can earn points and compete with other engineers by developing real projects using an iterative approach.

-Currently, we focus on Python projects and we try to deliver best practices by teaching real-world software engineering skills.
+We focus on Python projects and impart real-world software engineering skills.

-Our platform integrates directly with GitHub, allowing you to manage projects, track issues, and pull requests, and earn points for your contributions.
+Our platform integrates directly with GitHub, enabling project management, issue tracking, pull requests, and point rewards for contributions

 ### Step 1: Sign Up and Setup

-If you don't have GitHub account, you need to create one.
-Please visit [GitHub](https://github.com/signup) and create an account.
+If you don't have GitHub account, create one here [GitHub](https://github.com/signup).
-We also strongly advice to add email to your GitHub account.
-To enable public email please visit [Adding an email address to your GitHub account](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/adding-an-email-address-to-your-github-account) page and proceed as described.
+We recommend adding an email to your GitHub account.
+To enable your public email, visit the [Adding an email address to your GitHub account](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/adding-an-email-address-to-your-github-account) page.

-If you have ready-to-go GitHub account then signup in [EpicLaunchX](https://beta.epiclaunchx.io/accounts/signup/)
+Already have a GitHub account?
+Sign up with [EpicLaunchX](https://beta.epiclaunchx.io/accounts/signup/)

-> The only personal information we need is your username and email if activated in GitHub account.
+> We only require your GitHub username and email (if activated).

-After signup you will be redirected to the [Interests](https://beta.epiclaunchx.io/interests/) page to choose your interest such as Backend Development or Frontend Development, etc.
+After signing up, you'll select your [Interests](https://beta.epiclaunchx.io/interests/) (e.g, Backend Development or Frontend Development, etc) followed by tracking progress on the [Dashboards](https://beta.epiclaunchx.io/dashboard/) page.

-After Interests you will be redirected to the [Dashboards](https://beta.epiclaunchx.io/dashboard/) page to track your progress.
+---

-### Step 2: Launch your first Project
+### Step 2: Launch Your First Project

-* Select Your Project: From your dashboard, choose the Project you want to Launch, see the details of the Project and then click the `Launch project` button.
-In project details you can see, important information, such as how much points you will earn if you complete the project, how many `Launches(Sprints)` you need to complete the project and the total number of the tasks in the Project.
+1. Select Your Project: Choose a project from your dashboard, review project details, and click "Launch Project."
+Details include potential points, number of launches(sprints) required, and total project tasks categorized by complexity (Easy, Medium, Hard).

 ![Project Details](assets/project_details.png)

-> Projects have complexity level: Easy, Medium and Hard and vary in points based in the complexity.

-* Automated Repository Creation: Upon project launch, our platform automatically creates a new GitHub repository under your account and sets up the initial sprint board and issues
+2. Automated Repository Creation: Upon launch, our platform creates a GitHub repository under your account with an initial sprint board and issues.

-* Collaboration Setup: You'll be added as a collaborator to this new repository.
+3. Collaboration Setup: You'll be added as a collaborator to this new repository.

+---

 ### Step 3: Earn Points by Contributing

-After successful Launch you will see three main links: GitHub Repo, GitHub Board and Project Board:
+After a successful launch:

 ![Launch Success](assets/launch_success.png)

-GitHub Repo - the repo just created in our GitHub Organization and you have been added as a collaborator to this repo.
-Therefore, before going further, you need to accept the collaborator invitation at GitHub.
+- GitHub Repo: Access the newly created repo where you're a collaborator.
+Accept the invitation if needed.

-GitHub Board - is the GitHub Project - Launch board for tracking your progress.
+- GitHub Board: Utilize the GitHub Project - Launch board to track progress.

-Project Board - this is one of the crucial parts of the our platform, where you can learn more about Tasks, Hints for the tasks and How to Complete sections for each Launch.
+- Project Board: A key platform component providing task details, hints, and completion guidelines for each sprint.

+### Workflow

-* Work on Tasks: Navigate to your Project Board to see available tasks.
-Tasks vary in points based on complexity of the Project.
+1. Work on Tasks: Check your Project Board for available tasks, categorized by complexity.

 > Each Task corresponds the same GitHub Issue

-* Send Pull Requests: Once you've completed work on an issue, commit your changes and send a pull request (PR) through GitHub.
-Make sure to link the PR to the specific issue it resolves.

-* Earning Points: When a PR is merged, and the related issue is closed, points are automatically awarded to your account.
-The points system is transparent, with each issue and PR showing the potential points earnable.

-## Terminology we use
+2. Send Pull Requests: Commit changes, send pull requests via GitHub, linking them to specific issues.

+3. Earning Points: Points are awarded upon PR merge and issue closure, with transparent point allocation visible for each task.

+---

+### Terminology We Use

-* Sprints in EpicLaunchX is called Launches.
-Therefore, Projects are consisted of Launches and Launches are consisted of Tasks.
+- Launches: Sprints within EpicLaunchX; Projects consist of Launches and Launches consist of Tasks.

-* Project is something that static that you can read about, whenever you Launch the Project, it becomes a live entity, so called Active Project.
+- Active Project: A live entity after launch.

-* Tracks are the bigger units where Projects live.
+- Tracks: Higher-level units where Projects reside.

+---

-## Important Patterns to follow
+## Important Patterns to Follow

-* According to best practices, in EpicLaunchX we do require some standards on Commit messages, PR names, Python folder structure.
+Follow best practices for Commit messages, PR names, and Python folder structure.
+Review Launch and Task requirements for technical specifics.

-* For Project specific technical requirements you need to carefully read the Launch and Task requirements.

 * For General conventions and more please read [Features](features.md)